danmed/toppicks/README.md

 automatic image downloader for toppicks Mod for slyk-1-hd skin

-save the toppicks.sh file in to /usr/share/enigma2/slyk-1-hd/skyicons
+save toppicks.py to any location you like

-set a crontimer to run it weekly
+set a crontimer to run it daily (early morning best)

+command : /path/to/file/python toppicks.py